kaleriapog/ocean/README.md

 to start scss:

 1. in directory theme "ocean" - "npm i";
-2. in directory theme "ocean" - "npm run watch
+2. in directory theme "ocean" - "gulp";
-   ";